Basic Emergency Kit

 • Location of your fire extinguisher, water valve, electrical panel, gas valve and floor drain

-These are all self-explanatory and should be dealt with as part of daily life, let alone an emergency kit.
+These are all self-explanatory and should be part of daily life, let alone an emergency kit.

-The bigger picture requires us to ask what exactly are we planning for: hurricane, earthquake, blizzard, war?
-Or are we trying to get through a couple days if we are snowed in?
-Each scenario will have a different set of needs and priorities so it’s impossible to plan for everything.
+The bigger picture requires us to ask what type of emergency should we plan for – hurricanes, earthquakes, blizzards, or war.
+Or are we trying to get through a few snowed-in days?
+Each scenario will have different needs and priorities, so it’s impossible to plan for everything.

-What I do recommend or let’s say stress more than anything is establishing a meeting point for your family if you encounter a SHTF scenario.
-Usually this is your home.
-If the grid goes down, so will your comms and you need to be able to find your loved ones, gather your supplies and adjust your plans accordingly based on the actual circumstances.
-I highly suggest having a second meeting location in case home is compromised or unreachable.
-Remember: Nothing is more important that re-uniting with family!
+I strongly recommend, or stress more than anything, establishing a meeting point for your family if you encounter a SHTF scenario.
+Usually, this is your home.
+If the grid goes down, so will your comms, and you need to be able to find your loved ones, gather your supplies and adjust your plans accordingly based on the actual circumstances.
+I highly suggest having a second meeting location in case the home is compromised or unreachable.
+Remember: Nothing is more important than reuniting with family!

 Rapid Deployment